treehouse/timberline/README.markdown

 - Documentation - need to get YARD docs added so that the API is more completely documented.
 For the time being, though, there are some fairly comprehensive test suites.
+- Timing - it would be crazy useful to be able to automatically log per-queue statistics about how long jobs are taking.
+Definitely something like an "over the last 5 minutes/past 1000 jobs" stat would be useful, but we may also be interested in some kind of lifetime average.

 ## Future